Quantitative Research Proposal

 Make Sure Your Question Fits Your Methods

 You have to be certain that you can answer your question by means of quantitative methods before you embark on what could be a very lengthy research project.
 You can’t use open ended queries and have to be specific about topics that may not have a simple answer.
-You’ll need to be able to replicate your enquiries many times with many different subjects.
+You’ll need to be able to replicate your inquiries many times with many different subjects.
 This is particularly important as you will need a certain predefined number of participants in any study you conduct in order for it to meet standards of statistical significance.

 Check out engineering research proposal topics for more inspiration!